42Bastian/rmac/rmac.rst

 ===================  ===========
 -dname\ *[=value]*   Define symbol, with optional value.
 -e\ *[file[.err]]*   Direct error messages to the specified file.
--fm                  Produce Mark Williams format object file.
--fmu                 Like "**-fm**" , but move underscores to end of symbol names.
+-fa                  TODO: add me
+-fb                  BSD COFF
 -i\ *path*           Set include-file directory search path.
 -l\ *[file[prn]]*    Construct and direct assembly listing to the specified file.
 -o\ *file[.o]*       Direct object code output to the specified file.
 -p                   Produce an executable (**.prg**) output file.
 -ps                  Produce an executable (**.prg**) output file with symbols.
--q                   Make MADMAC resident in memory (Atari ST only).
+-q                   Make RMAC resident in memory (Atari ST only).
+-r *size*            automatically pad the size of each
+                     segment in the output file until the size is an integral multiple of the specified boundary.
+Size is a letter that specifies the desired boundary.

+                      `-rw Word (2 bytes, default alignment)`

+                      `-rl Long (4 bytes)`

+                      `-rp Phrase (8 bytes)`

+                      `-rd Double Phrase (16 bytes)`

+                      `-rq Quad Phrase (32 bytes)`
 -s                   Warn about unoptimized long branches.
 -u                   Assume that all undefined symbols are external.
 -v                   Verbose mode (print running dialogue).